zhuochun/zhuochun.github.io/_posts/2013/2013-06-14-close-github-issues-via-commits.markdown

 published: true
 title: "Close github issues via commit messages"
 date: 2013-06-14 21:48:10
-tags: Github Issues
+tags: Github
 categories: Git
 ---

 I started using Github Issues to track progess on my FYP development.
 Today I found that you can **close issues via commit messages.**

-If you used any of the following synonyms in your commits, github will reference to the commits from the issues and mark the issues closed.
+If you uses any of the following synonyms in your commits, github will reference to the commits from the issues and mark the issues closed.

 {% highlight text %}
 fixes #xxx